google/syzkaller/docs/syzbot.md

 ```
 #syz fix: exact-commit-title
 ````
+It's enough that the commit is merged into any tree, in particular, you don't need to wait for the commit to be merged into upstream tree.
+`syzbot` only needs to know the title by which it will appear in tested trees.
+In case of an error or a title change, you can override the commit simply by sending another `#syz fix` command.
 - to test a patch for a bug *with reproducer*:
 ```
 #syz test: git://repo/address.git branch